mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

 # Create the nginx service-specific pool

-1. Copy and paste the following JSON settings to create the sample pool configuration file for the `nginx` services in, and save, the `nginx-lb-pool.json` file:
+1. Copy and paste the following JSON settings to create the sample pool configuration file for the `nginx` services in, and save the `nginx-lb-pool.json` file:

     ```json
     {